-About HIGH TIDES: a series of non-fiction short stories based on her mother’s experiences and memories as a working class Chinese American immigrant womxn in San Francisco, hailing from the small farming villages of Southern China.
+About HIGH TIDES (on hiatus): a series of non-fiction short stories based on her mother’s experiences and memories as a working class Chinese American immigrant womxn in San Francisco, hailing from the small farming villages of Southern China.
 The name of the series, “High Tides,” derives from her mother’s name, Yue Ming, which roughly translates to ‘moonlight,’ or, a clear shining moon.
 “Tell my story.
 Let the world know I was here.”

 All posts authored by Joy Ng.
 Please do not duplicate.

 For speaking engagements, partnerships, events, write-ups and reviews, please send an email to firstname.lastname@example.org